The Human Truth Foundation

 Health:

 Eritrea does relatively well in encouraging good health, compared to many other countries.
-Eritrea does better than average in its smoking rate29, its alcohol consumption rate30 and in its immunizations take-up31.
-But, things still need to improve in Eritrea.
-Eritrea does worse than average in terms of its adolescent birth rate32 (still good for Africa), its average life expectancy12 (still high for Africa) and in its fertility rate15.
+Eritrea does better than average in terms of its smoking rate28, its alcohol consumption rate29 and in its immunizations take-up30.
+Eritrea still has work to do.
+Eritrea does worse than average in its adolescent birth rate31 (still good for Africa), its average life expectancy12 (still high for Africa) and in its fertility rate15 (still good for Africa).
 The prevalence of overweight adults has increased by 14% over the last 40 years.
+Life expectancy in Eritrea in 1990 was 49.8yrs, lower than the global average of 64.6, and in 1999 it had the 3rd worst in the world.
+But it improved greatly, by +17.5yrs, in the 30 years from then, well over double the global average improvement of +7.9yrs.
+Eritrea's peak fertility rate was 6.65 in 1983.

 Years12